 7. Veronica Escobar

 While not on many VP choices lists, Representative Escobar from El Paso should not be overlooked, for she satisfies two criteria that have largely evaded this list: diverse and progressive.
 While there are loud calls for Biden to select a woman of color for his ticket, there are unfortunately few women of color who appeal to the progressive base, besides The Squad, whose name alone would cost Biden the election.
-Escobar currently represents Beto O’Rourke’s previous district and is considered a rising star in the party, selected to give the Spanish-language response to Trump’s state of the Union.
+Escobar currently represents Beto O’Rourke’s previous district and is considered a rising star in the party, selected to give the Spanish-language response to Trump’s State of the Union.
 A member of the Congressional Progressive Caucus, Escobar could help bring in progressives, while also appealing to Latin Americans who largely chose Sanders in the primaries.
 Part of the baggage of the Obama administration is the amount of deportations that occurred under it.
 Thus, choosing a Latina could help bridge the gap.
 The biggest detriment to Escobar, like others on this list, is experience.
 She has only been serving in Congress for a little over a year and confidence in her ability to take over for Biden will be crucial to many votes.
 Still, the combination is too appealing to not at least vet her, especially when Texas shows signs of becoming a blue state, however slow the process may be taking.

 6. Catherine Cortez Masto

 Though she doesn’t get much spotlight or coverage, the Senator from Nevada is certainly high up on Biden’s list.
 In fact, it is rumored that the former Vice President mentioned Cortez Masto to be in his current top three.
 Now, it seems far too early for a top three to mean anything, but it would make sense if this senator is at the top of consideration.
 She received former Senate Majority Leader Harry Reid’s endorsement when he decided not to run again for the Nevada seat and is highly talked about within the party.
 She is the first Latina senator to hold office, from a state Sanders beat Biden in, and is the granddaughter of a Mexican immigrant, exemplifying the American dream.
-However, she is not progressive and Reid’s own endorsement would no doubt make her appear to be a “Corporate Democrat” that they hope Biden will not select.
+However, she is not progressive and Reid’s own endorsement would no doubt make her appear to be a “Corporate Democrat” that progressives would prefer not be selected.
 She has, however, worked with Warren on measures to rein in Wall Street, but the amount of good will that will bring is questionable.
-Whatsmore, from watching her debates and speeches, I do not believe she would bring the spark that Biden so desperately needs to fire up voters.
+Furthermore, from watching her debates and speeches, I do not believe she would bring the spark that Biden so desperately needs to fire up voters.
 She would be a sensible pick, but like Tim Kaine, which we want to avoid, she may be too safe to inspire enthusiasm.

 5. Michelle Lujan Grisham

-While Cortez Masto usually outranks Luis Grisham for the top Latina on other lists, I put her in the top five because she has more to bring to the table.
-Before becoming the Governor of New Mexico, Luis Grisham was in the House of Representatives from 2013 to 2019.
+While Cortez Masto usually outranks Lujan Grisham for the top Latina on other lists, I put her in the top five because she has more to bring to the table.
+Before becoming the Governor of New Mexico, Lujan Grisham was in the House of Representatives from 2013 to 2019.
 This gives her high level experience at both state and congressional offices, something many politicians simply don’t have.
 Furthermore, she was previously the Secretary of Health for New Mexico, which puts her in an excellent position to explain why she is suited to help deal with coronavirus.
-Whereas Cortez Masto may lack the spark needed to energize the Democratic base, I believe Luis Grisham would be able to rally the public to Biden’s cause.
+Whereas Cortez Masto lacks the spark needed to energize the Democratic base, I believe Lujan Grisham would be able to rally the public to Biden’s cause.
 We will have to see how coronavirus plays out in her state in the coming months, but unlike Whitmer and Cortez Masto, her state is very unlikely to go to Trump, meaning she is likely the best gubernatorial choice, should Biden decide he needs one.

 4. Tammy Duckworth